Asashou/notes/04_numpy/04_numpy.md

         - ask some question of values of the array, get an answer back of boolean values of same length as original array
         - `i = a > 5` returns an array of booleans, which can be used for indexing
         - `a[a > 5]` returns only those entries in a that are > 5
-        - what if you have another array `b` that is of different length? can you also index into it with the above `i`?
+        - what if you have another array `b` that is of different length? can you also index into it with the above `i`? no!
         - can't do this with lists: try `l[i]`
     - fancy indexing
         - like boolean indexing, a way to ask for multiple values from a list in a single call